py5coding/py5book/developer/how_does_py5_work.md

 The Python class `Sketch` has a method `_run_sketch()` that calls `processing.core.PApplet`'s `runSketch()` method.

 In addition, the `_run_sketch()` method builds a bridge between the Java class `py5.core.Sketch` and Python.
 This bridge implements the Java Interface `py5.core.Py5Bridge` but is coded in Python with the Python class `Py5Bridge`, found in [bridge.py](https://github.com/py5coding/py5generator/blob/main/py5_resources/py5_module/py5/bridge.py).
-This programming sorcery uses [`jpype.JImplements`](https://jpype.readthedocs.io/en/latest/api.html#jpype.JImplements) to create a Python object that can be passed to Java.
+This programming sorcery uses [`jpype.JImplements`](https://jpype.readthedocs.io/en/latest/api.html#jpype.JImplements) to create a Python object that can be "passed" to Java.
 This bridge is the mechanism through which `py5.core.Sketch` makes calls back to Python to run the user defined functions.
 The bridge will also inform the `py5.core.Sketch` instance which user functions are defined so it knows which calls to make to Python and which to skip.

 The `_run_sketch()` method also has some special code needed to get py5 to run on OSX.